carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 For your open-ended, public-facing projects, which will be presented and hosted online on myCourses, GitHub or elsewhere, there are no “correct answers”.
 Your curiosity, creativity, ingenuity and originality are what's important.

-You may borrow code or ideas from other sources, within the limits of “reasonable person” principles described below, provided you **attribute your sources**.
+You may borrow code or ideas from other sources, within the limits of "reasonable person" principles described below, provided you **_attribute your sources_**.
 Your work will appear, publicly, on the open Internet.
 Your projects will likely be discussed and critiqued in front of (and with the assistance of) your peers.

 You are expected or invited to make extensive use of open-source libraries and tutorials.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn.